IKIM-Essen/master-project-seminar/README.md

-# master-project-seminar
-## DataScience in Bioinformatics WiSe 2022/23
+# DataScience in Bioinformatics WiSe 2022/23

 Welcome to DataScience in Bioinformatics in the WS 2022/23!